New Zealand Sign Language - English Interpreting Major - Bachelor of Arts

 You become familiar with the Deaf community and culture, and helping you achieve proficiency in New Zealand Sign Language.
 In the second and third year you’re introduced to the interpreting profession, including the history of interpreting locally and internationally.
 You develop interpreting skills for a wide range of settings, and explore the ethical issues of sign language interpreting.

-Scholarships from the Ministry of Education and Ministry of Economic Development are available for NZSL interpreting students:
+A scholarship is available from the Ministry of Education for NZSL interpreting students:

 Talk to us about your study options